NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Implementation

-By adding the noise regimes approach and the S/N curves to \varSODINN{}, we are building a new detection algorithm.
-We refer to this novel framework, depicted in Fig.~\ref{fig:nasodinn}, as \textit{Noise-Adaptive \varSODINN{}}, or NA-\varSODINN{} for short.
-As its predecessor, NA-\varSODINN{} is composed of the same three steps: (i) producing the training set from an \varADI{} sequence, (ii) training a detection model with this training set, and (iii) applying the model to find companions in the same \varADI{} sequence.
-However, in the first step, NA-\varSODINN{} generates as many training sets as detected residual noise regimes.
-Each of these sets are composed of MLAR sequences and their corresponding S/N curves generated from the corresponding noise regime, including data augmentation.
-In the second step, NA-\varSODINN{} trains an independent detection model for each regime by using its corresponding training set.
+NA-\varSODINN{} trains an independent detection model for each regime by using its corresponding training set.
 For each MLAR sequence in the training set, the feature maps created through convolutional blocks are now concatenated with their respective S/N curves after the flattened layer (Fig.~\ref{fig:nasodinn}).
-In last step, NA-\varSODINN{} does inference in individual noise regimes.
-It applies the trained model of each regime to infer its corresponding probability map of the same regime (Fig.~\ref{fig:nasodinn}).
-Finally, NA-\varSODINN{} builds the final probability detection map by joining all probability regime maps inferred with each detection model.
+NA-\varSODINN{} generally reaches a $\sim 99.9\%$ validation accuracy with 5-8 epochs.
+In the last step, NA-\varSODINN{} makes inferences for each individual noise regime.
+It applies the trained model of each regime to infer its corresponding confidence map of the same regime (Fig.~\ref{fig:nasodinn}).
+Finally, NA-\varSODINN{} builds the final confidence detection map by joining all confidence regime maps inferred with each detection model.
 Thus, our NA-\varSODINN{} algorithm is conceived to keep the main characteristics of the pioneering \varSODINN{} algorithm \citep{Gomez2018Supervised}, such as its architecture, and adapt its optimization process to our local noise approach.